-A mild and creamy curry, all cooked in the slow cooker, is the perfect lazy and budget friendly takeaway alternative.
-There is just a touch of spice in this Slow Cooker Chicken Korma, so it's good for people that don't like spicy food.
-A little bit of sweetness, a lot of flavour, this chicken curry is total comfort food.
+A mild and creamy family friendly curry and it's all cooked in the slow cooker.
+This Slow Cooker Chicken Korma is the perfect lazy and budget friendly takeaway alternative, with just a touch of spice making it great for people that don't like spicy food.

-If you are new to eating curry, or if it is your first time at an Indian restaurant, then chances are you are going to be choosing a chicken korma.
-It is seen as a "beginners curry", but that doesn't mean it should be written off by those that already love curries.
+It is seen as a "beginners curry" because of the mild flavour, but that doesn't mean it should be written off by those that already love curries.
 It has a lovely creaminess to it, and without the spice it allows all the other flavours to shine through.

 - Chicken - We used boneless and skinless chicken thighs because we find they have the most flavour and they are really juicy.
 However, if you wanted to make this a leaner curry, then you can use diced chicken breasts - these are more expensive though.

 - Spice blend - We made our own with a mixture of paprika, cumin, garam masala, coriander, chilli and turmeric.
-However, you could use the same amount of curry powder instead.
+However, you could use the same amount of curry powder instead or even use a korma paste.

-- Coconut milk - This is what gives the curry the lovely creamy flavour.
-We used full fat, as it is much creamier.
+- Coconut milk - We used full fat, as it is much creamier.
 However, you could swap it for reduced fat if you wanted, but it wouldn't have the same flavour.

-- Stock - This makes the sauce go further.
-We used a good quality chicken stock, however vegetable stock would work too.
+- Stock - We used a good quality chicken stock, however vegetable stock would work too.
 You could even use a homemade chicken stock.

 - Ground almonds - This helps to thicken the curry up, but also adds that lovely nutty flavour that you get in a korma.